h0oq/hugo-debug-bar/README.md

 ![screenshot of debug bar open](/screen-open-min.png)
 ![screenshot of debug bar closed](/screen-close-min.png)

+## Why?

+There are a few existing resources for similar features.

+I made this debug bar for fun and to explore Hugo a bit more, and save some time when I need to print site params and other common data.

 ## Implementation

 Add the following code to your module list in the `hugo.toml` file: